tldr-pages/tldr/pages/common/pueue-reset.md

 `pueue reset`

-- Kill all tasks and terminate their children and reset everything:
+- Kill all tasks, terminate their children, and reset everything:

 `pueue reset --children`